shadow-1310/obsedian_notes/39-Combination_Sum.md

 #### mistakes
 - in current sub list append only a copy as the original will get modified
+- same mistake, never ever append the curr list in backtracking problems as it will get modified in next calls
 #### code snippet
 ```python
 from typing import List